All the Good Girls Go to Hell: Composition and lyrics

-"All the Good Girls Go to Hell" was described as a pop track by music critics.
+"All the Good Girls Go to Hell" was described as a "poppy" electro track by music critics.
 Neil Z. Young of AllMusic noted the song's "playful bass strum" that manages to "pull some G-funk effects into its orbit", while Robert Christgau of Vice magazine mentioned the song features "plinked piano".
 The staff of NME commented that "All The Good Girls Go To Hell" is "powered by bright pianos, off-the-wall synths and bass from Finneas in the second verse", and Jason Lipshutz of Billboard said Eilish's "stuttering words about death and desire lilt over the dripping beats of the propulsive".
 Chris Darville of Stereogum mentioned the song is "built around the oft-recycled notion that eternal damnation must be a much more interesting destination than boredom behind the pearly gates."

 Lyrically, the song sees Eilish forsake heaven for hell: "My Lucifer is lonely."
 She mocks and walks away from heaven, saying: "Pearly gates [that] look more like a picket fence" and turning towards the dark side.
 Eilish also references Saint Peter, who is the keeper of the gates to heaven.
 "All the Good Girls Go to Hell" references Catholicism, with Eilish explaining that her degeneracies will go unpunished by the saints since "Peter's on vacation, an open invitation."
 Tanis Smither of Earmilk stated Eilish manages to "satirize both fame and the American dream as well as chastise adults twice and three times her age for climate change, noting that she quips: 'Man is such a fool, why are we saving him?'"
 The lyrics also make explicit reference to sea level rise and wildfires in California, both of which are linked to climate change.